batfish/batfish/questions/Parameters.md

 A specification for a set of IP protocols.

-* IP protocol names from the list below may be used.
+* IP protocol names from the list below, such as `TCP`,  may be used.

-* IP protocol numbers may be used.
+* IP protocol numbers between 0 and 255 (inclusive), such as `6` to denote TCP, may be used.

 * A negation operator `!` may be used to denote all IP protocols other than the one specified.
 The semantics of negation is: